 To help ensure that living longer is a positive experience for everyone, we need evidence-based

-The Mobility, Mood and Place (MMP) research project has been exploring how places can be designed collaboratively to make pedestrian mobility easy, enjoyable and meaningful into oldest age.
+The Mobility, Mood and Place research project has been exploring how places can be designed collaboratively to support outdoor activity, health, wellbeing and community engagement as people age.

 Mobility, Mood and Place has been funded by the UK Research Councils’ Lifelong Health and Wellbeing (LLHW) programme and partnered by a network of stakeholder bodies.
 Bringing together experts from the Universities of Edinburgh, Heriot-Watt, York and King’s College London, data collection and analysis ran from September 2013 to January 2017,